 Emory University School of Medicine

 Chun's hometown is Kennesaw, GA.
 She received her BS from MIT in Electrical Engineering with a minor in Biomedical engineering.
 She was elected to the Eta Kappa Nu Honor Society for electrical engineering and was the Captain and MVP of the MIT Women's Fencing team.
-Prior to medical school, she spent 2 years conducting research at the MGH Center for Computational Biology studying mediators of innate immunity in Crohn's disease and ulcerative colitis, as well as gene expression microarray analysis.
+Prior to medical school, she spent two years conducting research at the MGH Center for Computational Biology studying mediators of innate immunity in Crohn's disease and ulcerative colitis, as well as gene expression microarray analysis.
 She received her MD from Emory University School of Medicine, receiving the Joseph B. Whitehead Scholarship, and volunteered with Strong4Life at Children's Healthcare of Atlanta and the Grady Memorial Hospital Diabetes Clinic.
 As a medical student, Chun pursued research in cardiothoracic surgery, studying outcomes after transcatheter aortic valve replacement.
-She is currently a clinical research fellow in vascular surgery and plans to pursue her MPH in the upcoming year.
-Chun enjoys dancing, photography, and spending time with her baby boy.
+She is currently a clinical research fellow in vascular surgery and is pursuing her MPH.
+Chun enjoys dancing, photography, and spending time with her family.

 Jonathan Pastrana Del Valle, MD